graphql/graphql.github.io/src/content/faq/General.md

 ## What is the GraphQL Foundation?

 The [GraphQL Foundation](https://foundation.graphql.org/faq/) is a neutral foundation that provides governance for GraphQL.
 This includes vendor-neutral oversight of open-source repositories, funding, events, and more.
-It's hosted under the [Linux Foundation](https://www.linuxfoundation.org/) and consists of [representatives from 20 different companies](https://foundation.graphql.org/members/).
+It's hosted under the [Linux Foundation](https://www.linuxfoundation.org/) and consists of [representatives from dozens of different companies](https://foundation.graphql.org/members/).
 The idea is that it’s an impartial and open home for the GraphQL community.

 You can find out more by visiting [foundation.graphql.org](https://foundation.graphql.org/).